tehybel/osdev/README.md

 | graphics | in progress | graphical user interface                                   |

-To provide an overview, here's a summary of the different labs and work so far:
+To provide an overview, here's a summary of my work so far:

 - Lab 1 was about getting the kernel running.
 The BIOS loads a small chunk of code, the bootloader, which is the first kernel code that runs.
 It runs in